 Best Prices for Thanksgiving Food

-Welcome to November!
-This is actually the month I learned how to coupon several years ago now and just about my favorite time of year to be a couponer.
-Why?
-Because this is the time of year that many pantry basics such as canned fruit and vegetables, flour, oil, and sugar go on sale.
+November is such a great time of year to stock up and save.
+So many pantry basics such as canned fruit and vegetables, flour, oil, and sugar go on sale.
 I’d like to encourage you to think beyond your Thanksgiving meal when you’re shopping this month and think about stocking up your pantry for the winter months!

 - Plan your meal early and keep it simple!
 If you’re hosting Thanksgiving, I’d encourage you to plan your meal now.
 With your meal plan ready, you can begin to identify which ingredients you’ll need so you can keep your eyes peeled for deals throughout the month.
-I fully expect to see deals on holiday-related baking and cooking items within the next week.
+We’re already seeing these items on sale at stores.
 Also, encourage guests to bring a dish and keep things simple!
 There’s no need to cook a turkey, a ham, 12 side dishes, and 8 pies if you’re serving 6 people!

 - Keep an eye on unit prices.
 We’ll be seeing some deals on bagged flour and sugar, but do pay attention to the unit prices.
 Do they best what you can do buying in bulk at a store like WinCo?